Rooster Stock Recipe

 Strain stock into wide-mouth glass Mason jars that do not have cracks in them!
-I place my jars on a kitchen towel laid inside a bowl — before filling — in case one has a hairline fracture.
+I place jars on a kitchen towel laid inside a bowl – before filling – in case one has a hairline fracture.
 Can also pour into another pot.
 Either way, cool slightly before placing in fridge.
-You will see a layer of fat coagulate to the top and harden as the stock gets cold***.
-Stored this way, stock keeps longer in fridge; one of Nature’s preservers.
+A layer of fat will coagulate to top and harden as stock gets cold***.
+Stored this way, stock keeps longer.

-Screw on a fitting lid (only when the inside of jar is completely cool, otherwise moisture can rise above fat and cause mold.
-I open my jars the day after closing them to wipe the inner top lid with a paper towel.
+Screw on a fitting lid when inside of jar is completely cool otherwise moisture can rise above fat and cause mold.
+I like to open these jars the day after I close them in order to dry off inner top lids with a paper towel.

 Store in fridge up to 1 week or freeze up to 3 months.